Mcorduk/2025-todo/README.md

 TODO:
  Step by Step implementation
-- Render The default Todo (all header and footer information)
-- There is two example tasks for the default todo
-- Render the todos in the default todo

-- Make Task form work, render Todo, render tasks's again
-- Make TaskDialog button work
-- When Form is sent or cancelled, make it disappear
+- Make a tab where Completed Tasks can be seen seperately

 FIX:
 - Form validation for required, max, min
+- When form is saved, it adds duplicated tasks

 IMPROVE: